-7. Younger children practice gross motor skills needed for good physical health.
+7. Younger children practice gross motor skills needed for good physical health and coordination.
 They work the building blocks of movement, basic karate techniques, and advance at their individual paces.
-When a 6-7 year old child exhibits the maturity and skill to move up, they can attend more serious beginner/ intermediate kids’ classes.
+When a 6-7 year old child exhibits the maturity and skill to move up, they can attend more serious beginner/intermediate kids’ classes.

 8. Belt rank signifies experience and ability level.
 As each student demonstrates sufficient understanding of the curriculum, their belt color darkens.
 Promotion requirements are structured by technical knowledge and performance, spirit, and attitude, as well as respectful demeanor outside the dojo.

 9. Absolutely.
 New Visions offers regular local and regional opportunities for advanced training, as well as supplemental classes within the dojo.